crowdfavorite-mirrors/wp-webengage/readme.txt

 For any other question(s), please email us on support {at} webengage dot com or [contact us](http://webengage.com/contact).
 We assure you of a quick revert.

 == Changelog ==
+= 2.0.0 =
+* New JavaScript integration code (version 4) released
+* Introduces JavaScript callbacks for all three products - Feedback, Survey and Notification
+* Easy to use API methods for custom invocation

 = 1.1.0 =
 * Notification product added to the bundle.
 * Improved version - let's you sign-up for WebEngage directly from within your Wordpress admin.